Chas-Henrik/u07-individuell-uppgift-jobchaser-chas-henrik-nextjs/README.md

 This is a single-page, 'Job Chaser App' built with Typescript, React & NextJS.

 The design is a 'Mobile First' responsive design that also support Tablet's and Desktop's.
 Breakpoints have been set at 650px for Tablet's & Small Desktop's, and 1100px for Medium & Large Desktop's.
-There content driven breakpoint has also been inserted at 800px to improve responsiveness for the main menu/navigation bar.
+A content driven breakpoint has also been inserted at 800px to improve responsiveness for the main menu/navigation bar.

 The 'Job Chaser App' fetches job postings from the 'JobTechDev API' (see [https://jobsearch.api.jobtechdev.se/](https://jobsearch.api.jobtechdev.se/)), and displays the fetched job postings in a Job List.
-The app uses the 'remote filter' (`&remote=true`) and fetches all jobs that have potential to be remote.
+The app uses the 'remote filter' (`&remote=true`) to fetch all jobs that have potential to be remote.
 The jobs can also be filtered locally to narrow down the search results further.

 The application supports the following features: